All guides

 • Lower stakes — Easier to experiment, test messaging, and iterate next show.

-• Better margins — Spending $8K instead of $80K means a single qualified deal can pay for the whole show.
+• Better margins — A smaller booth budget means a single qualified deal can pay for the whole show many times over.

 Design priorities for a 10×10